IBM/ibm-block-csi-driver/docs/content/configuration/configuring_svc_partitions.md

 - Note if volume is mapped when the peer system is down - multipath devices won't be created for the down system.
 - It is strongly advised to install the utility that fascilitates auto rescan of devices in case of failover. https://github.com/IBM/oss-rescan-storage-linux-udeva
-- In iSCSI - even when both systems are up - devices aren't automatically created and need to be manually defined followed by manual rescan.
 - Snapshots aren't supported yet in IBM Storage Virtualize® (9.1.0.1).